Beretta Nano Review: It is not very good….

 Best Ammo for Your Beretta Nano

-You will want two different types of ammo for your CCW handgun–one for training and one for self defense.
-Here are some deals on some FMJ ammo to train with and some defensive ammunition to really make the most out of your Beretta Nano.
+As you know, there are many ammo brands and types out there, but you will only want two for your CCW handgun – one for training and one for self-defense.
+Here are some deals on FMJ ammo to train with and some defensive ammunition to really make the most out of your Beretta Nano.

 Practice Range Rounds